 - Cameras for cow behavioral observations

 Double-twelve parallel Boumatic Express Way, Reel, Rapid Exit Milking system with heated pit and cow platform and automatic identification.
+Milk sampling equipment is located in the parlor basement.

 - Allows individual cow milk weights, conductivity (for mastitis identification), pedometer system, and works with sort gate